aaronjfisher/wpor/README.md

 devtools::install_github('aaronjfisher/wpor')
 ```

-## Specifying workflows for the nuisance models and conditional effect model
+## Specifying workflows for the nuisance models and the conditional effect model

 Rather than hard-coding a handful of options for nuisance models, we aimed to make `wpor` integrate easily with existing collections of R training algorithms that share a common syntax.
 The most popular of these collections is the `tidymodels` set of packages, namely `parsnip` and `workflows`.
 The simplest way to specify a training algorithm is to define a  "workflow" object (see examples in the "Fitting WPOR Models" vignette)